|

 2:13-16).
 Indeed, if our "mind" is renewed, we have the mind of Moshiach.

-Yet we also find in Romans chapter 7
+So we find in Romans chapter 7

 the carnal man, in whom